sabbelasichon/t3_messenger/README.md

 ```

 If you are sending emails this way, nothing should change.
 The mails will be sent the way before via the MessengerBus.
-You could also inject the MailerInterface from Symfony Mailer and you will the MessengerMailer injected.
+You could also inject the MailerInterface from Symfony Mailer and you will get the MessengerMailer injected.

 If you truly want to send emails asynchronously you have to configure the routing section in your Messenger.php
 ```php